Charlottesville VA Skunk Removal and Control – Central Virginia

 Q. What do skunks eat?

-A. Skunks eat field mice and rats.
+A. They eat field mice and rats.
 Occasionally they eat moles, which cause damage to lawns, or insects such as white grubs, cutworms, potato beetle grubs, and other species that damage lawns, yards, sod, crops, or hay.

 Q. Do you remove skunks in Charlottesville VA?